-Accounting for these four facts simultaneously has important implications for macroeconomic stabilization.
+We find that accounting for these facts jointly has strong implications for the business cycle stabilization of monetary policy.
 In particular, we uncover a new amplification channel of adverse supply shocks: the unequal exposure of households, their behavioral bias and the interaction of the two lead to a substantial increase in the output gap and inflation.
 Inflation increases more than twice as strong as when abstracting from these model features.
-As a consequence of this amplification channel,
+This implies a strong trade off for monetary policy after supply shocks between price stability on the one side and fiscal and distributional consequences on the other side.
+If monetary policy wants to fully stabilize inflation, it needs to increase interest rates much more aggressively, which pushes up the government debt level and inequality more strongly.
+The amplification of supply shocks is in contrast to persistent

-1See, e.g., Ampudia et al. (2018), Slacalek et al. (2020) and Holm et al. (2021) for the empirical relevance of indirect channels in the transmission of monetary policy, Auclert (2019), Patterson (2023) and Slacalek et al. (2020) for evidence on households' income exposure and their marginal propensities to consume, and see, for example, Del Negro et al. (2015), D'Acunto et al. (2022), and Roth et al. (2021) for empirical evidence on the (in-)effectiveness of monetary policy announcements about its future actions, and Debortoli et al. (2020) and Cochrane (2018) on the stability at the lower bound.
+&lt;sup>1See, e.g., Ampudia et al. (2018), Slacalek et al. (2020) and Holm et al. (2021) for the empirical relevance of indirect channels in the transmission of monetary policy, Auclert (2019), Patterson (2023) and Slacalek et al. (2020) for evidence on households' income exposure, and see, for example, Del Negro et al. (2023), D'Acunto et al. (2022), Miescu (2022) and Roth et al. (2021) for empirical evidence on the (in-)effectiveness of monetary policy announcements about its future actions, and Debortoli et al. (2020) and Cochrane (2018) on the stability at the lower bound.